 With the exception of the Sha, different types of jackals, wolves and dogs were found across Egypt.
 So far, other than the Tesem we mentioned earlier, the dog breeds most closely associated with the images of ancient Egyptian dogs that we have are: The Saluki, a sighthound and one of the oldest known breeds of domesticated dogs.
 It is also called The Royal Dog of Egypt, or The Persian Greyhound.
 And the Sloughi, another sighthound originating from the North Africa region.

-The Egyptian Shepherd Dog (Armant) was originally located in upper Egypt, presicely in Armant town that belongs to Qena governerate which the dog obviously bears its name.
+The Egyptian Armant Herding Dog was originally located in upper Egypt, presicely in Armant provience that belongs to Qena governerate which the dog obviously bears its name.

 The Egyptian Kennel Federation has adopted the breed since it was established and worked so hard on collecting all information about the breed also gathering all the breeders from allover the republic in order to collaborate in this national project.